carbon-design-system/carbon/examples/getting-started/README.md

+# DEPRECATED :skull:

+### This directory will be removed by `7.0.0`.

+This is out of date and user-testing has shown that this example project is causing confusion around how to use and "get started" with Bluemix Components.

 # Getting Started

 This is a basic project to show you how you how to get started.
 Use this project as a reference for: